 In cases like this, extra costs (including time and materials) might be incurred to execute the new instructions.

-1 or 2 rounds of revisions is considered normal.
+One (1) or two (2) rounds of revision is considered normal.

 2.2 Client Alterations

-If you want to reverse an instruction you gave earlier, it’s important to make that request in writing.
+If you want to reverse an instruction you gave Logo Logo earlier, it’s important to make that request in writing.
+This avoids misunderstandings.